Failure-Analysis-Metadata-Header/famdo/README.md

 # famdo - FA Metadata Organizer

-`famdo` is a small CLI tool for managing the Failure Analysis (FA) Metadata Header format.
+`famdo` is a small CLI tool for managing the Failure AnalysisMetadata Header (FAMH) format.

-Currently supported functionality:
-- validate JSON file against FAMH Schema v1 or v2
+Note: `famdo` is still in early development.
+Bug are expected - please report them as issue!

+Currently, the primarily supported functionality is **FAMH schema validation**.

+Other functionality that is already partially implemented or in POC state:
 - extract metadata from TIFF file and save as JSON
 - map extracted metadata to FAMH v2 format using connector configurations
 - edit a field in a FAMH v1 or v2 JSON document